Spider-Man: Homecoming: Development

 Marvel had been working to add Spider-Man to the Marvel Cinematic Universe since at least October 2014, when they announced their slate of Phase Three films, with Feige saying, "Marvel doesn't announce anything officially until it's set in stone.
 So we went forward with that Plan A in October, with the Plan B being, if [the deal] were to happen with Sony, how it would all shift.
 We've been thinking about [the Spider-Man film] as long as we've been thinking about Phase Three."
 Avi Arad and Matt Tolmach, producers for The Amazing Spider-Man series, were set to serve as executive producers, with neither director Marc Webb nor actor Andrew Garfield returning for the new film.
 Sony was reportedly looking for an actor younger than Garfield to play Spider-Man, with Logan Lerman and Dylan O'Brien considered front-runners.
 In March 2015, Drew Goddard was being considered to write and direct the film, while O'Brien said he had not been approached for the role.
 Goddard, who was previously attached to a Sony film based on the Sinister Six, later said he declined to work on the new film as he thought he "didn't really have an idea" for it and struggled with the idea of working on a new film after spending a year working on the Sinister Six film and being in that mindset.
 The following month, while promoting Avengers: Age of Ultron (2015), Feige said the character of Peter Parker would be around 15 to 16 years old in the film, which would not be an origin story, since "there have been two retellings of that origin in the last [thirteen years, so] we are going to take it for granted that people know that, and the specifics".
-Parker's Uncle Ben is still referenced in the film, but not by name.
-There was some discussion to include a direct reference to Ben when Peter is getting ready for his homecoming by the revelation that his wardrobe consisted of Ben's clothes, but the writers desisted because they felt that the moment veered away from Parker's character arc and made Ben's death feel like a "throwaway line".
+Peter's Uncle Ben is still referenced in the film, but not by name.
+There was some discussion to include a direct reference to Ben when Peter is getting ready for his homecoming by the revelation that his wardrobe consisted of Ben's clothes, but the writers desisted because they felt that the moment veered away from Peter's character arc and made Ben's death feel like a "throwaway line".
 Later in April, Nat Wolff, Asa Butterfield, Tom Holland, Timothée Chalamet, and Liam James were under consideration by Sony and Marvel to play Spider-Man, with Holland and Butterfield as the front-runners.
-Joseph Quinn and Chandler Riggs also auditioned for the role.
+Joseph Quinn, Chandler Riggs, and Zachary Gordon also auditioned for the role.